-(i) If the transaction is executed on a regulated market, it will be subject to strict requirements/notifications/deadlines of the Takeover and Capital Markets Act and the CMC by-laws.
+If the transaction is executed on a regulated market, it will be subject to strict requirements/notifications/deadlines of the Takeover and Capital Markets Act and the CMC by-laws.

 - (ii) If the transaction is executed in a regulated industry (e.g. the banking sector), it may be subject to approval by a regulator (e.g. the CBoM).
-This would entail additional disclosures, as well as close discussions with the regulator. - (iii) If the acquisition relates to a state-owned company, it is subject to the Privatisation Act and the process itself is carried out by the Privatisation Agency in the form of an open and competitive tender. - (iv) If the transaction is subject to merger clearance, the parties must disclose a number of documents/information to the Competition Commission.
+This would entail additional disclosures, as well as close discussions with the regulator. - (iii) If the acquisition relates to a state-owned company, it may be subject to the Privatisation Act with the process carried out in the form of an open and competitive tender. - (iv) If the transaction is subject to merger clearance, the parties must disclose a number of documents/information to the Competition Protection Agency.